cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

 <!-- markdown-link-check-disable -->
 # Lightclient Attackers Isolation

-Adversarial nodes may have the incentive to lie to a lightclient about the state of a CometBFT blockchain.
+Adversarial nodes may have the incentive to lie to a lightclient about the state of a Cosmos blockchain, built using Tendermint consensus algorithm.
 An attempt to do so is called attack.
 Light client [verification][verification] checks incoming data by checking a so-called "commit", which is a forwarded set of signed messages that is (supposedly) produced during executing Tendermint consensus.
 Thus, an attack boils down to creating and signing Tendermint consensus messages in deviation from the Tendermint consensus algorithm rules.

 As Tendermint consensus and light client verification is safe under the assumption of more than 2/3 of correct voting power per block [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link], this implies that if there was an attack then [[TMBC-FM-2THIRDS]][TMBC-FM-2THIRDS-link] was violated, that is, there is a block such that